 It’s important you fill in your census questionnaire because the information you share affects the life of every single person living in England and Wales

-The impact of covid19 on send children & their familie?
+The impact of covid19 on SEND children and their familie?

 Friday 20th March 2020 – schools in the UK closed to all pupils other than the children of key workers and some vulnerable children including Special Educational Needs and Disabilities.